Kid-friendly Icy Fruity “Saft” Sodas Recipe - Sticky Fingers Cooking

 1.

-Rinse out your blender.
-Then add 1 1/2 cups frozen mixed berries and 1 1/2 cups apple juice.
+Add 1 1/2 cups frozen mixed berries and 1 1/2 cups apple juice to your blender (or pitcher for use with an immersion blender).
 Blend until smooth, adding more apple juice if needed to thin.
 Add 1 cup of sparkling water and stir to mix.
 Taste and add sugar if you want your soda sweeter!
 Enjoy!

 Surprise Ingredient: Berries!